SAP-archive/cloud-sdk-cli/usage-analytics.md

 ## Opt-out

 Should you ever decide to opt-out again, you can either set the value for `"enabled"` to `false`, or delete the configuration file altogether.
-Usage data will be sent if and only if there's a file with the name `sap-cloud-sdk-analytics.json` in the root of the given project and `enabled` is so to true.
+Usage data will be sent if and only if there's a file with the name `sap-cloud-sdk-analytics.json` in the root of the given project and `enabled` is set to true.
 If any of these conditions are not met, no data will be sent.